What Medications Should I Avoid While Taking the Abortion Pill?

 How do I schedule my appointment?

-The Center for Women is located at 10215 W. Roosevelt Rd. #101, Westchester, IL 60154.
-The cost is $380 and covers your appointment, ultrasound, medications, and follow-up visit.
+The Center for Women is at 10215 W. Roosevelt Rd. #101, Westchester, IL 60154.
+The cost is $380 and covers your visit, the ultrasound, the pills, and the follow-up visit.

 Can I take my antidepressant while using the abortion pill?